mitchelnelson/dotfiles/README.md

 # dotfiles
-With credit from the homie @postfen
+With credit to the homie @postfen for vim keybinds.